Mr. Urban's Story...

 In 2004 my travels brought me to Laos where I discovered the enchanting city of Luang Prabang.
 A Lao Australian architect and hotelier heard about my background and asked if I would help him run his expanding hotel, The Sala Prabang.
 Whilst working at the hotel I spoke with guests and learnt more about the tourist business in Luang Prabang and the service people desired.
 After working in Luang Prabang for some months I returned to Sweden but could not get the little pearl of South East Asia out of my mind.

-The establishing of Mekong Riverview Hotel
+The establishing of Mekong Riverview Hotel, a beautiful Boutique Hotel

 I returned to Luang Prabang in 2006 with a ticket valid for one month and the dream of finding a suitable location to build my own hotel.
 I rented a small house near the Sala Prabang and began my search.
 After three weeks I was ready to give up after being shown so many places that were either unsuitable or badly located.